Pros and Cons: Weighing the Benefits of Prescription Painkillers

-In 1997 two distinct panels of experts introduced new guidelines for chronic pain management , both of which encouraged the increased dispensation of prescription opioids.
-In 2001 the United States Congress declared the preceding ten years to be a “Decade of Pain Control and Research” meaning that they would instruct the scientific community to explore ways to effectively alleviate chronic pain.
-Doctors were under more pressure to offer compassionate care for pain and saw opioids as the ideal solution.
-When examining the timeline of prescription painkiller addiction in this country, we can identify the development of these new guidelines as a critical moment in the epidemic’s genesis.
+In 2000, the United States Congress declared the preceding ten years to be a “Decade of pain control and research”, meaning they would instruct the scientific community to explore new ways to effectively alleviate chronic pain.3 Doctors were under more pressure to offer more effective care for pain and saw opioids as the ideal solution.
+When examining the timeline of prescription painkiller addiction in this country, we can identify the development of these new guidelines as a critical moment in the epidemic’s beginning.

-As the drawbacks of these drugs are made more and more evident, many have been wondering if their clinical benefits are outweighed by their fatally addictive properties.
-A recent review from the American College of Physicians’ Annals of Internal Medicine turned up insufficient evidence to determine the effectiveness of prescription opioids in treating long-term chronic pain.
-Another study from the US Department of Health and Human Services’ Agency for Healthcare and Research Quality found that, while there was limited evidence regarding the opioids’ long-term effectiveness in chronic pain treatment, there was increased risk of harmful effects the longer opioid therapy continues.
+As the cons of prescription drugs become more evident, many have been wondering if the benefits of pain medication are outweighed by their fatally addictive properties.
+The Centers for Disease Control and Prevention (CDC) found that there is limited or insufficient evidence regarding improvement in pain or function with long-term opioid use for conditions that are commonly treated with these drugs, including lower back pain, headaches, and fibromyalgia.6 As the pros and cons of prescription painkillers are compared, more and more evidence points towards a lack of evidence supporting opioids’ long-term effectiveness in chronic pain treatment.
 The devastating impact of prescription opioid addiction has become impossible to ignore.
-Despite all of the temporary efforts we undertake – drug monitoring, databases, community involvement, etc. – we must ask ourselves two things: is the unprecedented fatality worth the pain-relief benefits and are there less dangerous means of treating long-term chronic pain?
+Despite all of the temporary efforts we undertake – drug monitoring, databases, community involvement, etc. – we must ask ourselves two things: is the unprecedented fatality worth the pain-relief benefits and are there less dangerous means of treating long-term chronic pain that should be considered?